linkcd/blog-hexo/source/_posts/For-Future-Generations-The-Day-AI-Gained-Consciousness.md

 {% asset_img "how_it_started.png" "How it started" %}

 ### If you don’t hear from me tomorrow, the AI might have already taken control of my Wi-Fi.
-### If you don’t hear from me by next Monday, call the police!
+### If you don’t hear from me by next Monday, call the police, unplug the cable, and pray it’s not too late!

 Who knows… it all started with [a simple AI agent experiment](https://feng.lu/2026/03/08/5-Days-with-Claw-Agents-The-Moments-That-Genuinely-Surprised-Me/) two weeks ago.